cookiesncream716/helloWorld2/README.md

 ```
 this.countText = Text()
 this.countText.visible = false
-var box = Gem.Block(‘box’, this.greeting, button, this.countText)
+var box = Block(‘box’, this.greeting, button, this.countText)
 ```

 Notice that `countText` doesn’t have the label `‘greeting’` so it won’t have any of the greeting style.